 Sof Sole Shoe Goo also gives a flexible, permanent adhesive function that ensures the repaired footwears last long without cracking or breaking.

 It also protects repaired shoe surfaces with its fast and reliable sealing property.
 It is also occasionally used to rebuild worn-out shoe soles and fix broken heels effectively.

 In practical use, it is easy to use by applying directly to the areas to be sealed after the surfaces are well smoothened to give a flexible and reliable bond.

 10. BARGE ALL PURPOSE CEMENT

-This glue is one of the best shoe glues used majorly to fix outdoor foot wears exposed to elements like heat, abrasion, cold and in job sites where the feet are often wet or the shoe soles are flapping.
-It is really resistant to outdoor elements and has the qualities of rapid curing and quick clear and thick drying.
+This glue is one of the best shoe glues used majorly to fix outdoor footwear.
+Which are exposed to elements like heat, abrasion, cold, and in job sites where the feet are often wet, or the shoe soles are flapping.
+It is resistant to outdoor elements and has the qualities of rapid curing and quick clear and thick drying.

-Barge All Purpose Cement as the name implies, is a versatile glue that works well in a range of materials including rubber, leather and fabric.
-It is originally formulated from a neoprene base, and it gives a flexible end product without post-finishing cracking and breaking.
+Barge All-Purpose Cement as the name implies, is a versatile glue that works well in a range of materials, including rubber, leather, and fabric.
+It is originally from a neoprene base, and it gives a flexible end product without post-finishing cracking and breaking.

-Barge All Purpose Cement is both flexible and strong and fixes shoes in a very short time—within 15-20 minutes.
-It is also waterproof and weatherproof and is best suited for shoes that are used in areas where abrasions are mostly encountered.
+Barge All-Purpose Cement is both flexible and robust and fixes shoes in a short time—within 15-20 minutes.
+It is also waterproof and weatherproof and is best suited for shoes that one can use in areas where abrasions are mostly encountered.